CrowdShelf/server/README.md

 `GET /book/:isbn` returns all data on all available owners of a specific book as an array.
 `GET /book/:isbn/:owner` returns data on a specfic book of a specific owner.
+`PUT /book/:isbn/:owner/addrenter/:renter` to add a renter to a book.
+`PUT /book/:isbn/:owner/removerenter/:renter` to remove a renter to a book.

 `:isbn` is replaced with the ISBN-number as a string, and `:owner` is replaced with an identifier for the owner.